Reputation-based Persuasion Platforms: Introduction

 The lower the utility of the low reputation state is, the larger the punishment power the platform has, meaning it can request a more truthful behavior while still being incentive-compatible from the perspective of the sender.

+In this reputation-based framework, the platform is assumed to have mechanisms to assess product quality post-sale, through direct observations or indirect indicators like user reviews and return frequencies.
+For instance, platforms like Amazon and eBay allow buyers to leave reviews and ratings after a purchase.
+These reviews serve as a direct indicator of the buyer's satisfaction and the product's quality, which the platform and potential buyers use to gauge the reliability of a seller.
+Alternatively, other platforms have return and refund policies that are activated when a product fails to meet the advertised quality.
+The rate of returns and disputes can be an indirect measure of product quality and seller reliability, which platforms potentially monitor closely.

 For the repeated setting, we provide a characterization of an optimal platform policy.
 This policy relies on the fact that in the high reputation state, it is optimal for the platform to adopt the segmentation which is similar to the one it provided in the one-shot case.
+We also demonstrate how in low dimensions the problem can be solved using an exhaustive search over the search space, and show how the platform's optimal policy becomes less effective and more discriminative as the sender is less patient.

-Our contribution is threefold: First, we define a novel model of persuasion platforms, which captures, for example, the strategic nature of recommendation systems and aims to provide a mechanism to increase users’ welfare on average.
-Second, we show a reduction from the one-shot persuasion platform to the market segmentation model of Bergemann et al. \cite{bergemann2015}.
+\paragraph{Our contribution} The contribution of this paper is threefold: First, we define a novel model of persuasion platforms, which captures, for example, the strategic nature of recommendation systems and aims to provide a mechanism to increase users’ welfare on average.
+Second, we show a reduction from the one-shot persuasion platform to the market segmentation model of \cite{bergemann2015}.
 This reduction enables solving the persuasion platform problem in efficient runtime.
 Finally, we propose the reputation-based persuasion platform model and provide a characterization of the optimal platform policy.
-The characterization makes use of the algorithm of Bergemann et al. \cite{bergemann2015}, which is used also to solve the one-shot case.
+The characterization makes use of the algorithm of \cite{bergemann2015}, which is used also to solve the one-shot case.

-The paper is organized as follows: in section 3 we introduce and study the one-shot persuasion platform problem.
-In section 3.1 we present the persuasion platform model and the problem of finding an optimal platform policy, in section 3.2 we discuss the market segmentation model \cite{bergemann2015}, and in section 3.3 we show the reduction from the persuasion platforms problem to the market segmentation problem.
-Section 4 then discusses the repeated, reputation-based variation of the persuasion platforms problem: in section 4.1 we introduce the model, and section 4.2 deals with the characterization of an optimal platform policy.
-The proof of the main Theorem appears in section 4.3.
-We then conclude in section 5.
+\paragraph{Paper structure} The paper is organized as follows: in section \ref{sec:persuasion-platforms} we introduce and study the one-shot persuasion platform problem.
+In section \ref{subsec:pp-model} we present the persuasion platform model and the problem of finding an optimal platform policy, in section \ref{subsec:pp-ms} we discuss the market segmentation model of \cite{bergemann2015}, and in section \ref{subsec:pp-optimal-platforms} we show the reduction from the persuasion platform problem to the market segmentation problem.
+Section \ref{subsec:pp-beyond-two-states} presents several extensions beyond the case of binary state space.